awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 | 20 | 13:00 |
 | 18 | 14:00 |

-For the preceding table, the "Number of Customers" column contains the time series data\.
+For the preceding table, the **Number of Customers** column contains the time series data\.
 The time series data is indexed on the hourly data in the "Time \(hour\)" column\.

 You might need to perform a series of transformations on your data to get it in a format that you can use for your analysis\.
 Use the **Time series** transform group to transform your time series data\.
 For more information about the transformations that you can perform, see the following sections\.